otland/docs/setting-up-a-server.md

 ##### Database

 For storing information on your server, you will need a database, which will contain your account, players, among other things.
-You will need [Uniform Server Zero](http://www.uniformserver.com) to use MySQL and phpMyAdmin.
+You will need [Uniform Server Zero](http://www.uniformserver.com) to use phpMyAdmin.

 After downloading Uniform Server, open "unicontroller.exe" and click the two buttons at the top right \(Start Apache, Start MySQL\).
 You will see two windows pop up in your default browser, close them.
 Click back on the unicontroller and click the button that says "phpMyAdmin".
 There will be another window now that should pop up in your default browser, keep this open.